MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/guidelines-for-visualfeedback.md

 # Guidelines for visual feedback

 Use visual feedback to show users when their interactions are detected, interpreted, and handled.
 Visual feedback can help users by encouraging interaction.
 It indicates the success of an interaction, which improves the user's sense of control.
 It also relays system status and reduces errors.

 > **Important APIs**:  [**Windows.Devices.Input**](https://msdn.microsoft.com/library/windows/apps/br225648), [**Windows.UI.Input**](https://msdn.microsoft.com/library/windows/apps/br242084), [**Windows.UI.Core**](https://msdn.microsoft.com/library/windows/apps/br208383)

 ## Recommendations

--   Try to remain as close to the original control template as possible, for optimal control and application performance.
+- Try to limit modifcations of a control template to those directly related to your design intent, as extensive changes can impact the performance and accessibility of both the control and your application.
+    - See [XAML styles](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/xaml-styles) for more info on customizing the properties of a control, including visual state properties.
+    - See the [UserControl Class](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.usercontrol) for details on making changes to a control template
+    - Consider creating your own custom templated control if you need to make significant changes to a control template.
+For an example of a custom templated control, see the [Custom Edit Control sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/CustomEditControl).
 - Don't use touch visualizations in situations where they might interfere with the use of the app.
 For more info, see [**ShowGestureFeedback**](https://msdn.microsoft.com/library/windows/apps/br241969).
 - Don't display feedback unless it is absolutely necessary.
 Keep the UI clean and uncluttered by not showing visual feedback unless you are adding value that is not available elsewhere.
 - Try not to dramatically customize the visual feedback behaviors of the built-in Windows gestures, as this can create an inconsistent and confusing user experience.

 ## Additional usage guidance